dailymotion/vast-client-js/docs/api/vast-parser.md

 These methods documentation is provided in order to make the parser internal logic clearer.
 It should not be considered as part of the class public API

 ### parse(vastXml, options)
+Parses the given xml Object into an array of unwrapped ads.
+Returns a `Promise` which resolves with the array or rejects with an error according to the result of the parsing.

+#### Parameters
+ * **`vastXml: Object`** - An object representing an xml document.
+ * **`options: Object`** - An optional Object of parameters to be used in the parsing process.

+### parseVastXml(vastXml, options)
 Parses the given xml Object into an array of ads.
-Returns a `Promise` which resolves with the array or rejects with an error according to the result of the parsing.
+Returns the array or throws an `Error` if an invalid VAST XML is provided.

 #### Parameters
 * **`vastXml: Object`** - An object representing an xml document.
 * **`options: Object`** - An optional Object of parameters to be used in the parsing process.

 ### resolveWrappers(ad, wrapperDepth, originalUrl)
 Resolves the wrappers for the given ad in a recursive way.
 Returns a `Promise` which resolves with the unwrapped ad or rejects with an error.